GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Summary

 \section{Summary}

-We presented a detailed multi-wavelength analysis of the prompt and afterglow emission of \thisgrb, combining data from \emph{Fermi}/GBM, \emph{Swift}/XRT, optical facilities, and radio observatories.
-This GRB exhibited luminous prompt emission and had a rapidly fading bright afterglow.

-The time-resolved spectral analysis of the prompt emission reveals a prominent thermal component coexisting with non-thermal radiation, providing strong evidence for photospheric emission during the early phase of the burst.
-Using a hybrid PL+BB model, we estimated the photospheric radius and the bulk Lorentz factor, finding a highly relativistic outflow with $\Gamma_j \sim 400-600$, which indicates an extreme jet powered by an efficient central engine.
-The unusually hard, low-energy spectral index in the initial episode ($\alpha \sim -0.34$) further supports an origin in photospheric emission.
-The detection of a significant blackbody component disfavors a Poynting flux-dominated jet driven by magnetic reconnection and instead suggests a baryon-loaded outflow with weak to moderate magnetization.
+We present a comprehensive multiwavelength study of \thisgrb, which combines detailed prompt emission spectroscopy with broadband afterglow observations spanning X-rays to radio wavelengths.
+The prompt emission is characterized by multiple episodes and shows a significant thermal (photospheric) component.
+Our time-resolved spectral analysis indicates that a PL+BB model is statistically preferred over the empirical Band model for most temporal bins.
+This allows us to directly constrain the jet's physical properties, including the bulk Lorentz factor, photospheric radius, and base radius of the outflow.
+The inferred Lorentz factors are high ($\Gamma_j \sim 400$–600), suggesting a highly relativistic jet powered by an efficient central engine.
+The presence of a significant BB component disfavors a Poynting flux-dominated jet driven by magnetic reconnection and instead indicates a baryon-loaded outflow with weak to moderate magnetization.

-Using rest-frame corrections, we derive an isotropic equivalent energy of prompt emission $E_{\rm iso} \approx 2.2 \times 10^{54}$~erg and a rest-frame peak energy $E_{\rm p} \approx 1.8$~MeV, placing \thisgrb\ among the group of energetic GRBs.
-The burst is consistent with the Amati and Yonetoku relations.
-Empirical correlations further revealed a significant initial Lorentz factor ($\Gamma_j \sim 700$) and a narrow jet opening angle ($\theta_0 \sim 4.4 \degr$), indicating a collimated jet.

-The optical afterglow was rapidly fading, with a decay index $\alpha \sim 1.82$.
-Joint optical, X-ray, and radio modeling rules out a uniform-density medium, favoring a wind-type environment indicative of a massive stellar progenitor instead.
-In a wind medium, the temporal decay index is inherently steeper than in a uniform medium because the decreasing density causes the peak synchrotron flux to drop over time, resulting in less radiation dissipation and faster fading.
-The inferred wind parameter ($A_\star \sim 0.1$) points toward a low-metallicity Wolf–Rayet progenitor.
-Low metallicity ensures moderate mass loss, allowing the star to retain the necessary core mass and angular momentum required by the collapsar model to power an energetic jet.
-The true energy $E_{tot} \gtrsim 10^{52}$~erg inferred from afterglow and prompt modeling places this GRB in the category of hyper-energetic GRBs.

-\thisgrb\ exhibits a positive correlation between the parameters of prompt and afterglow emission within the 95\% confidence region.
-The standard fireball model does not predict these correlations.
-The burst occupies the high-energy, steep-decay end of the correlation, which is consistent with the strong interaction with the circum-burst medium expected in a wind-type medium.
-These observed correlations suggest that both prompt and afterglow phases originate from a common, progenitor-influenced energy reservoir, where an energetic GRB naturally produces brighter prompt emission and a luminous afterglow.

-Overall, \thisgrb\ represents an extreme example of a highly collimated, ultra-relativistic jet launched by a massive star in a wind environment, most likely associated with a low-metallicity Wolf–Rayet progenitor.
-Our results emphasize the importance of incorporating photospheric emission and wind-type circum-burst environments when modeling hyper-energetic GRBs, and support a more unified physical framework for understanding jet composition, emission mechanisms, and the true energy budget of gamma-ray bursts.